Arizona AG tells church to stop claiming it can 'purify' the air of coronavirus

 CLICK HERE TO GET THE FOX NEWS APP

-Few people wore masks during the rally held at the church Tuesday, and Trump down played the severity of the coronavirus, saying Democrats “are trying to do their best to keep the country shut down and closed, because they'd love those numbers not to be good."
+Few people wore masks during the rally held at the church Tuesday, and Trump downplayed the severity of the coronavirus, saying Democrats “are trying to do their best to keep the country shut down and closed, because they'd love those numbers not to be good."

-Arizona now has one of the worst cases in the country with over 66,000 cases reported and currently has a higher rate of infection per capita than any country in Europe, according to the local Fox News 10 outlet.
+Arizona now has one of the worst outbreaks in the country with more than 66,000 confirmed cases reported and currently has a higher rate of infection per capita than any country in Europe, according to FOX 10 of Phoenix.

 Both Clean Air EXP and Dream City Church have until Monday to comply with Brnovich's letters.